Mint-System/Odoo-Apps-Stock-Logistics-Workflow/stock_move_line_position/README.rst

 Stock Move Line Position
 ========================

-Get line position from purchase or sale order.
+Get line position from purchase, sale or manufacturing order.

 For a detailed documentation have a look at https://www.odoo-wiki.org/.